neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 workflow.status
 ```

-Once the workflow has completed you may download the task output from the S3 location specified in step 4 and play with your trained model.
+Once the workflow has completed you may download the task output and play with your trained model.

 ```python
 gbdx.s3.download(join('platform_stories/create_task/train_cnn/user_outputs', output_str))